Looking for a new pair of in-ear headphones to partner with your smartphone or tablet? This is the page for you.

 Those bundled buds will only last so long and this list proves you don't have to spend a fortune to get a serious jump in sound quality.
 Of course, if your budget allows you can spend more, which is something to consider if, say, you use a premium portable music player full of hi-res music.

-Compared to over-ear designs that can look and feel big and bulky, in-ears offer a more discreet listening experience, while their snug fit tends to deliver decent levels of isolation from the outside world.
+Compared to over-ear designs that can look and feel big and bulky, the best in-ears offer a more discreet listening experience, while their snug fit tends to deliver decent levels of isolation from the outside world.

 The SoundMagic E11C headphones are the latest addition to a range that represents one of the more surprising success stories of recent years.
 Founded in 2005, a relative flash in the pan compared to many audio companies, SoundMagic rose from obscurity to multiple-Award winners, most notably with its budget in-ear headphone range.

 The E11Cs deliver a snug fit and a well-balanced, fun and energetic sound.
 There's decent warmth and depth in the bass, topped with a clear and crisp midrange.
 For the money, you can't really argue.